varunvora/varunvora/README.md

 ### Hi there 👋
 I am a Computer Science graduate student at Purdue University

-🔍 Looking for Software Engineering internships for Summer 2022

-📫 Email: vora18 at purdue dot edu

 <!--
 **varunvora/varunvora** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.